mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/editing-controls.md

 {{% alert info %}}**Note:** Read about [drawing these controls directly on the canvas](../adding-controls/#drawing-basic-controls) to learn how to add them really quickly.{{% /alert %}}

-You can convert them to real text at any time by editing them and entering some text.
+You can convert them to real text at any time by editing them and entering some text or simply by double-clicking each control, as shown below.

 ![gif](//media.balsamiq.com/img/support/docs/bw/placeholder-text-converted.png)